-At the age of 29, Egidijus – Egis for short – is a four-year pro.
-A rising young contender at 147 pounds, he is a former amateur standout who competed at the elite level of international competition: he represented Lithuania in the 2008 and 2012 Olympic Games and the 2007, 2009, and 2011 World Championships, and won a W.C. bronze medal in 2011.
+At the age of 30, Egidijus – Egis for short – is a five-year pro.
+A rising contender at 147 pounds, he is a former amateur standout who competed at the elite level of international competition: he represented Lithuania in the 2008 and 2012 Olympic Games and the 2007, 2009, and 2011 World Championships.
+He won a World Championships bronze medal in 2011.

-He is a stablemate of two-division world champion and rising young superstar Vasily Lomachenko, who was voted the “2017 Fighter of the Year” by the Boxing Writers Association of America, top light heavyweight contender Oleksandr Gvozdyk, welterweight prospect Alexander Besputin, and super lightweight prospect Maxim Dadashev.
+He is a stablemate of two-division world champion three-division world champion and rising young superstar Vasiliy Lomachenko, who was voted the “2017 Fighter of the Year” by the Boxing Writers Association of America, light heavyweight contender Oleksandr Gvozdyk, welterweight prospect Alexander Besputin, and super lightweight prospect Maxim Dadashev.
 All are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.

-Egis stayed active in the ring with five fights in 2014, two in 2015, four in 2016, and three in 2017.
-He has given impressive performances and scored several spectacular knockouts.
+Egis stayed active in the ring with five fights in 2014, two in 2015, four in 2016, and three in 2017, and made good progress.
+He has a high-pressure style and good punching power – he has given impressive performances and scored several spectacular knockouts.

 In an earlier interview, Egis said, “When I come here to USA, I found my style, what I like to do – I like to fight, take pressure to the guy!
 In amateurs, I was fighting like a real amateur, a way different style.
 No pressure boxer, I was like, counter-boxer.